 Former Demas Lab graduate student Dr. Nikki Rendon’s manuscript on the role of melatonin in regulating steroid metabolism and aggressive behavior in female hamsters was recently published in the Journal of Neuroendocrinology!
 In this study, Nikki showed that females given a SD-like melatonin signal, either via timed melatonin injections or exposure to short-day photoperiods, reduced circulating dehydroepiandrosterone and testosterone levels, but increased circulating estradiol levels following an aggressive interaction.
 She also found that LD and SD females showed distinct relationships between aggression and neural aromatase abundance.
 Together, her findings suggest that melatonin increases non-breeding aggression by elevating circulating steroid metabolism after an aggressive encounter and by regulating behaviorally-relevant neural circuits in a region-specific manner.

-A link to the manuscript can be found under the “Publications” page and can also be accessed here.
+A link for the manuscript can be found under the “Publications” page and can also be accessed here.

-Congratulations to Dr. Kristyn Sylvia and undergraduate student Emma St. John, who graduated from Indiana University in May!
-All of us in the Demas Lab are so proud of your accomplishments, and we wish you the best of luck on your future endeavors!
+Congratulations to our spring 2020 graduates: lab manager Jessica Deyoe, who earned her Master’s of Public Health, and undergraduate students Justuss Boice, Eamonn Duffy, Sarah Henderson, and Grace Murphy!
+All of us in the Demas lab are so proud of all you have accomplished, and we wish you the best of luck on your future endeavors!